HSA-Libraries/Bolt/README.md

 Compared to writing the equivalent functionality in OpenCL™, you’ll find that Bolt requires significantly fewer lines-of-code and less developer effort.
 Bolt is designed to provide a standard way to develop an application that can execute on either a regular CPU, or use any available OpenCL™ capable accelerated compute unit, with a single code path.

 Here's a link to our <a href="https://github.com/HSA-Libraries/bolt/wiki">BOLT wiki page</a>.

 ## Prerequisites

 1. Windows® 7/8
 2. Visual Studio 2010 onwards (VS2012 for C++ AMP)
 3. CMake 2.8.10
-4. TBB (For Multicore CPU path, BOLT is tested with 4.1 Update 3)
+4. TBB (For Multicore CPU path only) (4.1 Update 1 or Above) .
+See <a href="http://hsa-libraries.github.io/Bolt/html/buildingTBB.html">Building Bolt with TBB</a>.
-5. APP SDK 2.7 onwards
+5. APP SDK 2.7 or onwards.

 ## Supported Devices